Criterion of embarrassment

 Baptism of Christ by Francesco Albani.
 Since it positions John as superior to Jesus, the criterion of embarrassment has been used to argue for the historicity of the baptism of Jesus by John the Baptist.

-The criterion of embarrassment is a type of biblical historical analysis in which a historical account is deemed more likely to be true if the author would have no reason to invent a historical account which might embarrass them.
+The criterion of embarrassment is a type of historical analysis in which a historical account is deemed more likely to be true if the author would have no reason to invent a historical account which might embarrass them.
 It is logically similar to statements against interest in a legal context.
 Certain Biblical scholars have used this as a meter for assessing whether the New Testament's accounts of Jesus's actions and words are historically probable.

 The criterion of embarrassment is one of the criteria of authenticity used by academics, the others being the criterion of dissimilarity, the criterion of language and environment, criterion of coherence, and the criterion of multiple attestation.

 History

-The criterion of embarrassment is a long-standing tool of New Testament research.
+The criterion of embarrassment is an important tool of New Testament research.
 The phrase was used by John P. Meier in his 1991 book A Marginal Jew; he attributed it to Edward Schillebeeckx (1914–2009), who does not appear to have actually used the term in his written works.
 The earliest use of the approach was possibly by Paul Wilhelm Schmiedel in the Encyclopaedia Biblica (1899).